jihuder/AirBnB_clone_v2/README.md

-This is a projects is the algoritmo
+This is a proyects tree Binary